 - The protagonist is entrusted with a power similar to that of the angels and is almost forced / manipulated to participate in this mortal battle, where he will be the only one able to turn the situation.
 Where he spent the whole series questioning himself and how everything works around him.
-In addition they lost their mother and their
+In addition they lost their mother and their father is very

 -Teenagers are given the responsibility of defending humanity

 -Both have a superior life form attacking humanity (Angels, Titans)

 -Similar main characters (Asuka = Eren, Rei = Mikasa, Shinji = Armin)

 But this show does not focus on the psychological of its characters and the characters have super powers.